 At the end of World War II, service men and women returned to North America to begin life anew.
 It was a time of rebuilding and making up for lost time after ten years of the Great Depression followed by five years of war shortages.

-Pent-up demand fuelled a housing boom, cost a baby boom and a growth economy that continued with only minor interruptions for several decades.
+Pent-up demand fueled a housing boom, a baby boom and a growth economy that continued with only minor interruptions for several decades.
 Such optimistic conditions often foster innovation and creativity.

 Nowhere was this creative surge more evident in British Columbia than in its architecture profession.
 Practitioners changed the shape of houses, as well as landscaping ideas, creating a style that came to be known as West Coast Modernism, especially evident in residential design.

 The West Coast Modern House, edited by Greg Bellerby, explores B.C.’s architectural renaissance and suggests it was ahead of the rest of the country.
 Essays are contributed by Bellerby, Chris Macdonald and Jana Tyner, and a reprinted article by early architectural innovator C.E.
 (Ned) Pratt is included.

 It is virtually impossible to state precisely what a West Coast Modern House style is and instead general principles are described, such as: extensive use of local materials (e.g. cedar wood and stone sourced from nearby locales); respecting the site and using the natural characteristics to influence the design, which meant not bulldozing the property flat and cutting down as few trees as possible; often using lots of windows to let in natural light; creating open plan interior spaces for free flow of air and light; integrating the outdoor spaces with the internal house spaces; and applying a whole new approach to landscaping gardens.

 One early feature was the implementation of ‘flat’ roofs, a completely different form from the ubiquitous pitched roof.
 So radical was this concept that initially banks refused to mortgage houses with these designs.